 He has found influence from graphic novels, animation and street art and has heavily drawn on the female form as inspiration for his work.

-Techniques employed by Hush include both traditional art practices and street art approaches.
-Hush incorporates elements of street art on his canvas by adding layers of images that mimic graffiti from the streets.
-The result is a mlange of mixed media pieces that incorporate painting, screen printing, spray painting and collage.
+Techniques employed by HUSH include both traditional art practices and street art approaches.
+HUSH incorporates elements of street art on his canvas by adding layers of images that mimic graffiti from the streets.
+The result is a melange of mixed media pieces that incorporate painting, screen printing, spray painting and collage.

 Numerous publications have featured the work of HUSH and his art has been exhibited in New York City, Miami, London, Basel, San Francisco and Berlin.